Cherry Cake

 Make the pastry pie crust according to the recipe given here.
 Divide the dough into two halves and use just one half.
 The rest can be frozen for use later.

 Line a greased pie dish with the rolled pie crust and pierce the bottom with a fork.
-Line the crust with aluminium foil and add fry rice to weigh down the crust.
+Line the crust with aluminium foil and add dry rice to weigh down the crust.
 Bake in a 180 degree C oven for 20 minutes.
 Remove the foil and rice and bake for another five minutes.

 Add a teaspoon of sugar to the zest in a pestle and grind to a paste.